kepstin/regainer/README.md

 use all CPUs available on the system.
 You can use this to reduce the amount of CPU that regainer will use.

+## License

+regainer is released under the terms of the MIT license; see the file [COPYING](COPYING) for the license text.
+This is a very simple non-copyleft license, but note that the dependencies of regainer may have different licenses.

+I encourage developers of music tagging applications to reference or use regainer code to improve their support for ReplayGain tags.

 ## Format-specific Notes

 ### Flac